akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

 ### Purpose of this analysis:

-  The purpose of this analysis is to analyze the data on Honey Bee Colony Loss over the past decade to determine if the measures implemented by the USDA and other organizations to improve general Honey Bee health and habitate have been effective.
+  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine what may causing or contributing to the decline of Honey Bee colonies in the US

   This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.